 Relax on Ocam Ocam beach

-Pristine white-sanded beaches are not as prevalent around northern Busuanga as they are on neighboring Coron island.
+Northern Busuanga is not generally known for pristine white-sanded beaches like neighboring Coron island or the famous black-sanded beaches of Albay.
 One exception to this is Ocam Ocam Beach.
 Located along a small peninsula on the northwestern part of Busuanga, this beach is off-the-beaten path.
 It is frequented by locals but few tourists making it an ideal location to relax.
 Swimming is not advised due to the coral reefs, but you can certainly wade in the water and enjoy a nice Buko (coconut) on the soft sand.

 Climb the 721 steps of Mt.
 Tapyas